mesosphere/dcos-docs-site/pages/services/beta-dcos-monitoring/0.4.3-beta/getting-started/index.md

 ## Install the service

-Assume that the downloaded package is called `{{ model.packageName }}.dcos` in the current working directory.
+Use the following command to install the service.

 ```bash
 dcos package install {{ model.packageName }} --package-version=<VERSION>